Ahnfelt/jsonr/README.md

-#  JSON X (.jsonx)
+#  JSONR (.jsonr)

-JSON X is JSON, but with a friendlier syntax, simple to use schemas and efficient binary encoding.
+JSONR is JSON, but with a friendlier syntax, simple to use schemas and efficient binary encoding.

 ## Example

-    # This is a .jsonx file
+    # This is a .jsonr file

     $database_server: string(default: "localhost")